 Mati

-Emotional satisfaction is increasingly related to consumption and self-interest, which arguably leads to frustration, disappointment and in extreme cases to compulsive buying.
-This is an experimental project intending to trigger the relationship between design and the consumer society.
+Emotional satisfaction is increasingly related to consumption and self-interest, which arguably leads to frustration, disappointment, and, in extreme cases, compulsive buying.
+This experimental project intends to trigger the relationship between design and consumer society.

 Compulsive buying disorder (CBD) is characterized by an obsession with shopping and buying behavior that causes adverse consequences.
-Onset of CBD occurs in the late teens and early twenties and is generally chronic.
+The onset of CBD occurs in the late teens and early twenties and is generally chronic.

-Working as a protective 'eye' on its wearer, Mati supports compulsive buyers to control their impulses on shopping.
+Working as a protective 'eye' on its wearer, Mati helps compulsive shoppers control their shopping impulses.

-This experimental proposal can be used as a trigger to raise awareness, by simply wearing it on the wrist during daytime activities.
-In case of emotional excitement Mati starts to vibrate to alert its users and therefore making them more aware of their impulsive behavior.
+This experimental proposal can be used as a trigger to raise awareness by simply being worn on the wrist during daytime activities.
+When users are excited, Mati starts to vibrate to alert them and, therefore, make them more aware of their impulsive behavior.

-Behind the surface, Mati is consisted of an 24 hour ambulatory blood pressure monitoring device, an accelerometer (to detect unwanted alerts caused by motion), a vibration motor and replaceable coin cell batteries.
+Behind the surface, Mati consists of a 24-hour ambulatory blood pressure monitoring device, an accelerometer (to detect unwanted alerts caused by motion), a vibration motor, and replaceable coin cell batteries.

 UAL CSM Bachelor Project 2011